Director of Studies – Maya Waterstone

 Your Time at MPW

-I am a Director of Studies at MPW London, but I’m also the Head of GCSE.
+I am a Director of Studies at MPW London.
 I have been at the college since 2003.
 I was previously to that, before I went to do my degree, a student at the college as well.
 When I first started at MPW I was a secretary, then I evolved into marketing – writing the Getting into Guides and organising events – I was also an assistant Admissions Officer and a PA before becoming a Director of Studies.
 It’s a great place to work and is incredibly people driven – in that, the people that work at MPW give everything they have to the job, it is a very, very rewarding job.

 Highlights of Working at MPW